csc496Cloud/project1/README.md

 # Goal of our Project:

-Develope a Webpage that displays all images within a database containing all pictures of
+Develop a Webpage that displays all images within a database containing all pictures of

 West Chester University Computer Science Professors.